Black serif text that reads "Answers-FAQ."

 If a student earns a midterm grade of U or below C-, then they are expected to report to their instructors’ office hours for learning enrichment.
 Come prepared and bring specific questions about course topics for discussion.

-• None of the specializations for the Biological Sciences major can be combined with the Neuroscience (NEUR) major due to a significant overlap in the requirements for both programs.
+• None of the specializations for Biological Sciences can be combined with Neuroscience (NEUR) due to a significant overlap in the requirements for both programs.

 However, the Neuroscience minor can be combined with any of the BSCI specializations (except PHNB: Physiology & Neurobiology).